 - In a large mixing bowl, cream the butter, brown sugar, and granulated sugar until light and cream.
-Add in the egg, and the molasses and mix again until well incorporated.
+Add in the egg, vanilla extract, and molasses and mix again until well incorporated.
 Add in the flour mixture and gently fold until the flour disappears completely.

 - Using a small cookie scooper, scoop out ginger molasses cookie balls and roll them in the ¼ cup granulated sugar.
 Place the cookie dough balls on the prepared baking sheet making sure to leave at least 1-inch of space between each cookie (they will spread!) and bake in the preheated oven for 10 minutes.